Aclaputra/orchestrate-with-kubernetes/README.md

 ```

 ## get the samples code
-Clone the GitHub repository from the Cloud Shell command line:
+Clone the GitHub repository from the Cloud Shell CLI:
 ```bash
 gsutil cp -r gs://spls/gsp021/* .
 ```